 Under the School Renewal Program, all aspects of schools within the Superior-Greenstone District School Board undergo a careful and ongoing assessment of all physical needs.
 This is accomplished annually during the preparation of the Budget for the next operational year.
-Accessibility is one of the factors considered.
+Accessibility is one of the factors considered and a collaborative system team travels to all sites to learn and make reccommendations for accessibility.

-Consultations take place involving Principals, Head Maintenance Working Foremen, the Manager of Plant Services and the Maintenance Coordinator and site inspections are carried out.
+Consultations take place involving Principals, Head Maintenance Working Foremen, the Manager of Plant Services and the Maintenance Lead, Special Education Lead and site inspections are carried out.
 Where a higher level of expertise is required during the needs assessment process, the Plant Services Department engages the services of the Architects, Engineers and other consultants as needed.

-Buildings and grounds targeted for accessibility upgrade in the multi-year capital plant (5-year Capital plan) have their needs estimated, prioritised and placed into the plan within the appropriate year(s).
+Buildings and grounds targeted for accessibility upgrade in the multi-year capital plan (5-year Capital plan) have their needs estimated, prioritised and placed into the plan within the appropriate year(s).
 Funding is provided under the School Renewal Grant Program.
 Smaller projects are frequently handled through the normal maintenance budget and work order system.